top of page

 ABOUT US

-Engineering Project Kits (EPK) designs and manufactures (in Australia) engineering and technology focused STEM projects for high school aged learners.
+Engineering Project Kits (EPK) designs and manufactures, in Australia, engineering and technology focused STEM projects for high school aged learners.
 EPK projects champion the engineering discipline to be a more collaborative, social, creative, fun and inclusive learning environment for both boys and girls.
 Our aim is to serve the public, private, home and special needs school student communities.
 To make learning engineering more engaging, students build something very cool, a table-top version of a physical retro game - the pinball machine.

 Why a pinball machine?
 Firstly, there will be excitement and fun generated by creating with their own hands and minds an actual, physical, real-world game technology that can be played and later used on an ongoing basis to raise funds with a pay to play feature.
-Secondly, students can contribute and show-off their individual work by making one of the 16 subassembly kits each, and collectively when deciding on creative aspects such as the artwork (sound and vision).
+Secondly, students can contribute and show-off their individual work by making one of the 16 subassembly kits, and collectively when deciding on creative aspects such as the artwork (sound and vision).
 Collaboration is also essential when interconnecting all built kits and fitting them into the cabinet.
 This approach will develop students understanding of system design and principles.

 EPK's project kits enables learn-by-doing with hands-on practical skills in soldering electronics components onto PCBs, wiring, microcontroller (Arduino) coding, 3D modelling and 3D printing, graphic and sonic artwork, assembling wood, plastic and mechanical assemblies.
 All kits come with free online access to detailed construction video tutorials.